parikshitpagare/smart-home-automation-rtos/README.md

 - Then in the `Tools -> Board Manager` -> search for ESP32 and install

 ### Libraries

+Certain libraries are required for proper functioning of the microcontroller and interfaced components.

 - [Bluetooth Serial](https://github.com/espressif/arduino-esp32/tree/master/libraries/BluetoothSerial)
 - [Wire](https://github.com/esp8266/Arduino/blob/master/libraries/Wire/)